procore/documentation/other_procore_apis/bim_web_viewer.md

 }
 ```

-The version of the WebViewer which is being used.
+The version of the Webviewer which is being used.

 `parentElement [Element` (required)